gift-exe/steg-hub-dev-ops/Lesson 2. LEMP Stack/readme.md

 To set up php on the server, we would need to install:
 * php package
 * php-mysql _(this is a PHP module that allows PHP to communicate with MySQL databases)_
-* libnginx-mod-php _(this helps Apache to handle and understand PHP files) to get this all set up in the machine, run:
+* libnginx-mod-php _(this helps NGINX to handle and understand PHP files) to get this all set up in the machine, run:
 ```
 sudo apat install php libnginx-mod-php php-fpm php-mysql